IngridMorstrad/IngridMorstrad.github.io/content/posts/activities/2025-04-25-democratizing-ai.md

 Wait - this wasn't using the GPU?
 This had been running on the CPU this whole time?
 I followed the manual instructions as suggested, with no luck.
 ChatGPT let me know that trying to do this was a bad idea as ROCm v6 was not officially supported on SteamOS.
 At least I learned that the device uses AMD GPUs.

-Anyhow, some time later (see the section below on "working with an idiot"), I guessed that the file was possibly too large.
+Some time later, I guessed that the file was possibly too large.
 I created a new, shorter file and asked it to summarize it instead.

 Success!
 I was finally done.